Jingyan230/BLAMlab/README.md

 | rdata.csv | Data file for the Repeated anova in R |
 | LearningCurve_05122022.m | Learning curve of bimanual mapping represented by normalized path length by one subject|
 | LearningCurve.mat | Data file for running LearningCurve_05122022.m |

+[^1]: Subjects with even number started with bimanual tasks.
+Subjects with odd number started with average tasks.